ecdevv/Apparel-E-Commerce/README.md

 - I tried to make everything reusable and from scratch; I only used two libraries: react-transition-group and react-swipables (for mobile swiping).
 - I didn't use any Tailwind, but removing it seems to remove some default styling so I just kept it in.
 - Collections and Checkout buttons do not do anything and just relink to the homepage.
+- Login and Registration pages are also not functional.
 - Search functionality on the front-end is very simple and likely would not work as well on a much larger scale.
 - Mobile Navbar/Menu is a separate component instead of just reusing the original component.
 - Mock data may not be the most scalable and should likely be split into different schemas/tables.
 - On the Product page, real products would likely be using lighter and more consistent backgrounds for images, which would allow for the dark border on selected options to stand out more.
-- Added metadata and sitemap to enhance SEO.

 ### Potential Improvements